lguziak/ProductManagementNet6/README.md

  You can add, edit and delete products.

- For these four projects one organizational principle was followed: have NO dependencies in ProjecAppDomain.
+ For these four projects one organizational principle was followed: have NO dependencies in ProductAppDomain.

  To RUN it: git clone and open Visual studio.
 Build solution and run.
 Optionally open clientApp and build there via Webpack.